 - Applied Pharmacokinetics and Pharmacogenomics I

 - Applied Pharmacokinetics and Pharmacogenomics II

 - Clinical Applications Pharmacogenomics

 - Analytical Techniques – Pharmacogenomics

 - Ethics in Genomic Science

 Meet the Faculty

 The Bernard J. Dunn School of Pharmacy recruits faculty who are accomplished teachers, researchers, and clinicians.

-The MS in Pharmacogenomics and Personalized Medicine provides students with the skill set needed to pursue specialized fields in health care and research that are poised for growth.
+The Master of Science in Pharmacogenomics and Personalized Medicine (M.S. in PGPM) provides students with the skill set needed to pursue specialized fields in health care and research that are poised for growth.
 Start your application today!

 Applications are open to any student in their final semester of the Bernard J. Dunn School of Pharmacy Graduate Certificate in Pharmacogenomics or has completed this certificate in the last two years.